Jumbax/BubbleSpace/README.md

 # BubbleSpace

 Hello!
 This is a plugin that I made for Unreal Engine 5 in C++.
 Here you will find a BubbleSpaceComponent.
-The goal of this component is to calculate an area around the actor it is attached to and use it to modify a reverb (or a general game parameter) in order to dinamically adapt the audio to the environment.
+The goal of this component is to calculate an area around the actor it is attached to and use it to modify a reverb (or a general game parameter) in order to dynamically adapt the audio to the environment.

 ![giphy](https://user-images.githubusercontent.com/70896924/232341106-f27134f7-4d0c-4a47-82e8-5b749d16f0b4.gif)